How to Increase Engagement in Your Remote Workers

 As a final thought, if you have an About Us page on your company website, why not include head shots of all of your employees?

-A profile pic, their name and role and even a short sentence or blurb about what they do or a quirky fact about them will go a long way towards making remote employees feel just that little bit closer to your organisation.
+A profile pic, their name and role and even a short sentence or blurb about what they do or a quirky fact about them will go a long way towards making remote employees feel just that little bit closer to your organization.